|Read this if:||You're still experimenting, prototyping, and exploring.|

 In many cases, the answer could be all of them.
 Your app can accomplish many different tasks, with each being best suited to a different entry point.

 You should also consider the information that each entry point use will deliver to your app.
-If your app needs to know the full context of user messages to complete actions, app actions for messages will be ideal.
+If your app needs to know the full context of user messages to complete actions, message shortcuts will be ideal.

 Keep the distant end-goal in sight like a guiding horizon: a user wants to accomplish something with your app.
 The rest is simply getting there as productively and pleasantly as possible.

 Whichever entry points you add, prepare your app by completing our guide to handling user interactions.

 The next chapter of our superhero's story continues when a package of information about the interaction arrives.
 Faster than a speeding bullet, your app will receive an interaction payload and be expected to understand and respond to it.

 If you're still prototyping, our app interactivity section will give you important guidance about the entire interactive flow.

 Gain new superpowers by reading our overview of app interaction design.